opengauss-mirror/docs/content/en/docs/installation/container-based-installation.md

 ## Environment Variables<a name="en-us_topic_0283136491_section14764166174816"></a>

-To flexibly use an openGuass image, you can set additional parameters.
+To flexibly use an openGauss image, you can set additional parameters.
 In the future, more control parameters will be added.
 The current version supports the setting of the following variables:

 **GS\_PASSWORD**